Automatic Symmetry Discovery with Lie Algebra Convolutional Network: Background

 \out{ In particular, note that when $\kappa(v) = \delta(v,v_0)$, meaning it has support only around $v_0$, $[\kappa \star f](g) = f(gv_0)$ is an equivariant map because $w\cdot f(gv_0) = f(w^{-1}gv_0)$.

 The equivariance literature which discretize $G$ use $v_0$ in a discrete subgroup of $G$.
-Instead, we show that choosing $v_0$ close to the identity allows one to cover large parts of $G$ by composing the $v_0$. } Most existing literature on equivariance implements $\int_G$ by discretizing the group or summing over irreducible representations.
-We take a different approach and instead use the infinitesimal generators of the group.
+Instead, we show that choosing $v_0$ close to the identity allows one to cover large parts of $G$ by composing the $v_0$. } Existing works on equivariance networks implement $\int_G$ by discretizing the group or summing over irreps.
+We take a different approach and use the infinitesimal generators of the group.
 While a Lie group $G$ is infinite, usually it can be generated using a small number of infinitesimal generator, comprising its ``Lie algebra''.
-We use the Lie algebra to introduce a building block from which any G-conv can be constructed.
-Next, we review core concepts about Lie algebras.
-Figure \ref{fig:Lie-group-S} shows an illustration of a Lie group, Lie algebra and the concept we discuss below.
+We use the Lie algebra to introduce a building block to approximate G-conv.
+Figure \ref{fig:Lie-group-S} visualizes a Lie group, Lie algebra and the concept we discuss below.

 \out{ In many domains, such as physical systems, exhibit the data often have a low dimensional representation.
 The symmetries hidden in the data should be related to the dimensionality of the underlying space and have a small number of infinitesimal generators.
 In order to design an architecture for all \textit{continuous symmetries} and can automatically \textit{discover symmetries} from data, we propose to design the architecture in terms of the Lie algebra basis. }